hqin18/hqin18.github.io/_posts/2019-07-16-Preparing Capital One Interview.md

 How would you explain the multinomial distribution and write python code on a whiteboard to represent this distribution [Official resource for preparing case interview](https://jobs.capitalone.co.uk/business-analyst-case-study-guide)

+Multinomial distribution is a generalized version of binomial distribution.
+Tossing a coin is binomial, tossing a dice is multinomial.

 1. Behavior questions:
 - name a time you went above and beyond to help someone
 - tell me about a time you sought out for someone else's expertise